Naresh Joshi

 Naresh Joshi is a former international footballer from Nepal.
-He holds the record as he is first and only hat trick scorer for Nepal in SAFF Championship.
-Naresh Joshi scored 3 goals in Nepal's 3–2 victory against Sri Lanka which helped Nepal to proceed to the semifinal in SAFF 1999 played at India.
-He played three years for the Nepal national football team and his club career included clubs like Three Star Club, Friends club and RCT.
+He holds the record for scoring the first and only hat trick for the Nepal national team, in SAFF Championship.
+Naresh Joshi scored three goals in Nepal's 3–2 victory against Sri Lanka which helped Nepal proceed to the semifinal in the 1999 SAFF Championship in India.
+He played three years for the Nepal national team and his club career included stints with clubs like Three Star Club, Friends club and RCT.